ibm-cloud-docs/FileStorage/duplicate-volume.md

 3. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Duplicate Share**.
 4. Select whether the duplicate is to be dependent or independent.
 5. Choose your snapshot option.
-    - Create a new snapshot for the most recent data.
+    - Create a snapshot for the most recent data now.
-    - Use the latest snapshot.
+    - Use the last snapshot that was taken previously.
 6. Location and IOPS Profile remain the same as the original volume.
 7. You can choose to provision the duplicate volume with hourly or monthly billing method.
 The billing type for the original volume is automatically selected, and you can change it if you want to.
 8. You can specify a different IOPS or IOPS Tier for the new volume if you want to.
 The IOPS designation of the original volume is set by default.
 Available Performance and size combinations are displayed.